GrimmReaper1O1/questionnaire_comercial/README.md

 correctly.
 This allows the student to read more informaiton and utilizes repetition in reading useful information in order to learn and to learn the pitfalls of where people tend to get things wrong as well as cement the right information.
-The question sets are to be answered correctly a number of times before the questions are labeled complete and you are to move on to the next page although you may choose to have as many questions on each as the administrator likes. this number of quesitons should be short enough to be motivational and allow you to move on yet long enough for you to have trouble remembering the correct answer to previously asked questions on the next questionnaire pass.
+The question sets are to be answered correctly a number of times before the questions are labeled complete and you are to move on to the next page, although you may choose to have as many questions on each page as the administrator likes. this number of quesitons should be short enough to be motivational and allow you to move on, yet long enough for you to have trouble remembering the correct answer to previously asked questions on the next questionnaire pass.
 The theory is that cementation allows you to draw your memory more quickly if it is utilized enough times to fully cement said memory; thus, you more quickly access memory in order to utilize it in any skill in formation including things